curiousoffice/playbook/README.rst

 agile processes must harness change for the customer's competitive advantage.

-We say that working software is the primary measure of progress, and as a resulte we aim to deliver working software in the shortest amount of time, usually within one or two weeks.
+We say that working software is the primary measure of progress, and as a result we aim to deliver working software in the shortest amount of time, usually within one or two weeks.

 Agile processes promote sustainable development.
 The sponsors, developers, and